Boris-Bodin/setup-work-station/README.md

 git clone https://gitlab.com/boris.bodin/setup-work-station.git
 ```

-or download the source and extrate it to ~.
+or download the source and extract it to ~.

 ## Usage